 But you know what?
 Back when I first picked up the ukelele, my hands used to tremble just knowing someone, anyone, was listening to me play.
 I practiced even the simplest songs many times in private, starting over whenever I lost my place.
 I was so busy thinking about my fingers that I couldn’t put much emotion into my voice.

-A lot has changed in four years.
+A lot had changed since those early lessons.
 Now I play my handful of chords with confidence and sing with deep feeling.
 I’ll cheerfully try out a new song on the spot in front of whoever’s around—so long as the chords are B-minor-free.
 If I mess up, I keep right on singing, not losing my smile.
 That bone-deep ease is absolutely a form of progress, the kind of gentle growth that’s hard to see in yourself– unless someone jars you into noticing.

 When we grow a little every day, it’s hard to see change.
 Steve likes to tell his students that even one minute of practice a day will help you get better.
 He’s a wise man.
 Also a sneaky one– as he points out, after one minute, most ukulele players are having so much fun they keep right on going.